Emotional Intelligence and the Role of Emotions in Negotiation

 Active listening helps negotiators understand what matters most to the other party.
 It involves giving full attention, paraphrasing for clarity and asking thoughtful questions.
 This deepens understanding and strengthens rapport.

-Your document notes that active listening “allows negotiators to uncover underlying interests that may not be immediately apparent.”
+Active listening “allows negotiators to uncover underlying interests that may not be immediately apparent.”
 This insight is often what unlocks a win‑win outcome.

 Maintaining a constructive mindset